intercom/minicom-public/README.md

 Welcome to Minicom!
 A prototype Intercom service.
 This is a project to help you set up for your interview later on.
 Inside this directory you'll find a foo website, a bar website, and servers that represent a simplified version of how Intercom works.

+# What do I have to do?

+Follow the setup instructions mentioned in the sections below and once that is accomplished, you should be able to get the prototype running.

+1. Run Foo at http://127.0.0.1:8008, verify that an alert with `Yay!
+Everything works` fires
+2. Run Bar at http://127.0.0.1:8009, verify that an alert with `Yay!
+Everything works` fires

+🥳 If those worked, well done!
+You're all set for the interview!

+🤔 If not, please let us know ahead of the interview.
+We want to make sure you have it all set up before the interview day.

 ## Installation

 Choose your preferred framework.
 The current choices available are: